livingdocsIO/documentation/reference-docs/includes/intro.md

 Above you see a lifecycle diagram of a document with a `doc-include` (from bottom to top).

-1. You see an empty placeholder (a `doc-include` with a server-side registered service `foo`)
+1. You see an empty placeholder (a `doc-include` with a server-side registered service `your-include-service`)
 2. The user can choose an entry in the sidebar (a core or custom UI registered in the editor or a form generated based on the `paramsSchema`)
-3. After selecting an entry, the server calls a rendering function of the service `foo` and shows the result in the editor as preview (WYSIWYG).
+3. After selecting an entry, the server calls a rendering function of the service `your-include-service` and shows the result in the editor as preview (WYSIWYG).
 In the image above those are some brightcove video teasers.
-4. After publishing, whenever a reader loads the published document in the browser, the server-side rendering function of the service `foo` gets called again.
+4. After publishing, whenever a reader loads the published document in the browser, the server-side rendering function of the service `your-include-service` gets called again.

 The last point is worth mentioning again: rendering of a `doc-include` is done on every request, that means you don't need to publish the entailing document in order to update the `doc-include` area, this happens automatically on request.